DecodeGenetics/chopBAI/README.md

 1. Download the SeqAn library version 2.0.0 or later from https://github.com/seqan/seqan.
    You do *not* need to follow the SeqAn install instructions.
    You only need the directory .../include/seqan of the SeqAn core library with all its content.
-2. Set the path to the SeqAn core library in the 'Makefile' if it does not reside into the chopBAI source directory, e.g. to 'SEQAN_LIB=/home/<user>/libraries/' if it you have the seqan directory containing all header files stored in '/home/<user>/libraries/seqan/'.
+2. Set the path to the SeqAn core library in the `Makefile` if you chose not to save it in the chopBAI source directory.
+   E.g. set it to to `SEQAN_LIB=/home/<user>/libraries/` if the seqan directory containing all header files is stored in `/home/<user>/libraries/seqan/`.
-3. Run 'make' in the chopBAI directory.
-If everything is setup correctly, this will create the binary 'chopBAI'.
+3. Run `make` in the chopBAI directory.
+If everything is setup correctly, this will create the binary `chopBAI`.

 Usage